MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`registerPackageTimeoutSec`** - **RegisterPackageTimeoutSec**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 The timeout in seconds for registering or un-registering an application package.
 <!-- :::editable-content-end::: -->
 <br>